Building Consent – Guidelines

 Recent changes to the New Zealand Building Code require smoke alarms in all new residential homes or homes undergoing any alterations.
 Smoke alarms need to be in the escape route on all levels of the building and in – or within 3m of – all sleeping rooms.
 They need to have a test and hush facility.

-If your are altering the ground level or moving earth, you may need a resource consent for earthworks.
+If you are altering the ground level or moving earth, you may need a resource consent for earthworks.
 Earthworks are not covered by your building consent.

 Council requires all new homes to install a greywater system and/or a rainwater storage tank.
 Rainwater would be used for toilet flushing and outdoor water uses while greywater from the washing machine and bathroom would be used for outdoor irrigation.

-Council developed the Rainwater and Greywater Guidelines to help residents, building industry and real estate industry understand the rainwater and greywater requirements when building (or selling) a new compliant home.
+Council developed the Rainwater and Greywater Code of Practice Guidelines to help residents, building industry and real estate industry understand the rainwater and greywater requirements when building (or selling) a new compliant home.

 Council has developed performance standards for two acceptable water management solutions: